AppliedBioinformatics/uwa_darwins_daisy/docs.md

 To a suitable threshold for suitable depth, The read depth plot below will be informative.
 It may even be informative to show raw read count per sample against number of genes called as present.

-## Generating present genes / read depth plot.
+## Generating present genes and read depth plot (30/06/2025).
 Gagan's sorted .bam folder only contains 26 bam files.
 I am going to use the raw_bams to complete the merge, as there should be 35 samples according to the [metadata](metadata/raw_sample_metadata.xlsx)

 To Generate the plot I will complete the following workflow:
 * Get read depth per .bam file using `samtools view -c -F 260 <sample>.bam`.
 This will get the number of mapped reads.
 * Count genes per .ba, using `featureCounts -a .gff -o counts.txt <sample>.bam`
 * Define "Present".
-I.e what threshold should determine if a gene is classed as present or not.
+I.e. what threshold should determine if a gene is classed as present or not.
 * Combine results into a table with columns `sample`, `Mapped read count`, and `Genes present`.
 * Plot with Python.